telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/react-report-viewer/api-reference/events.md

 ---
 title: Events
-page_title: Events
+page_title: Events of the React Report Viewer
-description: Events
+description: "Find a list of all of the available React Report Viewer events.
+Understand the purpose of each event, using the provided descriptions."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/api-reference/events
-tags: events
+tags: react, report, viewer, events
 published: True
 position: 1
 previous_url: /react-report-viewer-api-reference-events